TUBAF-IUZ-LiaScript/crosslab/LiaScript_VirtFa.md

 >   - Recycling - own content or from others
 >   - Multilingual - Google or hard copy
 >   - AI compatible .
 ChatGPT generates text
+>   - OPAL compatible - embedded or linked

 > - **Content (not only!) consumers**
 >